Strivacity SDK for Android

 Get claims

-You can get the claims from the last id token response (if it exists).
+You have the possibility to get the claims from the last id token response (if it exists).

 Map<String, Object> claims = provider.getLastRetrievedClaims();